GoodnessJames/simple_shell/README.md

 **$?**

-? is substituted with the return value of the last program executed.
+The character "?" is substituted with the return value of the last program executed.

 Example: